Last Updated: 7/2/20 | July 2nd, 2020

 That said, regardless of which of the above transport methods you choose, South Africa is easy and relatively affordable to travel around, whether you’re solo, in a group, or a duo.

 Kristin Addis is a solo female travel expert who inspires women to travel the world in an authentic and adventurous way.
-A former investment banker who sold everything and left California in 2012, Kristin has solo traveled the world for over eight years, covering every continent (except for Antarctica, but it’s on her list).
+A former investment banker who sold everything and left California in 2012, Kristin has solo traveled the world ever since.
 You can find more of her work at Be My Travel Muse or on Instagram and Facebook.

 Book Your Trip to South Africa: Logistical Tips and Tricks